 At only 18, Australian electronic wizard Japanese Wallpaper (Gab Strum) has gone on to support M83, CHVRCHES, Thundercat, and Beach House.
 His single Breathe In was even featured in Zach Braff’s 2014 film, “Wish I Was Here”.
-A year after his wondrous self titled EP, his first new song is Cocoon, featuring welcoming vocals from Strum himself.
-Much like the cover art, Cocoon is a cornucopia of glimmering warm colors that hug you with a gentle touch.
+A year after his wondrous self-titled EP, his first new song is Cocoon, featuring welcoming vocals from Strum himself.
+Much like the cover art, Cocoon is a cornucopia of glimmering warm colours that hug you with a gentle touch.
 Serene waves of synths keep you afloat while dual vocals wash over you in what can only be described as a calming joy.

 “Cocoon” is about my tendency to overanalyze everything that happens to me, and the inevitably skewed perception of things that arises as a result.

 Before Japanese Wallpaper takes off for the August Cocoon Single tour across Australia, we asked him a few things about the tour and launching his own label.
 Listen to the beautiful Cocoon below and see what he had to say.

 How’s tour stuff going?

 It only starts next week but preparations are going well!
 I’m so excited to get back on the road and play some new songs.

 Do you prefer the dynamic of having a band with you on stage?
 It must be both relieving to not be alone but also kind of stressful.

 I definitely prefer playing with a band – it can be stressful at times but having other people on stage and being able to move away from a laptop show is so liberating and exciting.